Discover Albania : Nature (Biodiversity / Fauna & Flora)

 Albania has 14 national parks, created between 1966 and 2010.
 Due to a lack of resources and political will, most are poorly protected.

 Unesco.
-Three parks benefit from theoretical protection by the UN cultural institution.
-In the far south, Butrint National Park (96 km²) is a World Heritage Site.
+3 parks benefit from theoretical protection by the UN cultural institution.
+In the south, Butrint National Park is a World Heritage Site.
 It includes both a sumptuous archaeological site and a lagoon.
-However, the lagoon is being invaded by Saranda's pollutant discharges: the resort has no wastewater treatment plant.
-Near Elbasan, the Shebenik-Jabllanica National Park (339 km²) is Albania's green lung.
-Home to 30% of the country's biodiversity, it is a Unesco World Heritage site, classified as a "primary and ancient beech forest of the Carpathians and other regions of Europe".
+However, the lagoon is being invaded by Saranda's pollutant discharges: the seaside resort has no sewage treatment plant.
+Near Elbasan, the Shebenik-Jabllanica National Park is Albania's green lung.
+Home to 30% of the country's biodiversity, it is listed as a UNESCO World Heritage Site under the heading of "primary and ancient beech forests of the Carpathians and other regions of Europe".
 But it is a victim of intense deforestation.
-Finally, in the south-east, Prespa National Park (277 km²) lies between the Little and Great Prespa Lakes.
+Finally, in the south-east, the Prespa National Park lies between the Little and Great Prespa Lakes.
 Part of Unesco's "Man and the Biosphere Programme", it is relatively well preserved and an important stopover for migratory birds, particularly the Dalmatian pelican.

 Marine Park.
 Located just south of Vlora, the Karaburun-Sazan National Marine Park is the most recent.
-Established in 2010, it is the country's only marine park, covering 125 km² between land and sea, on the Karaburun peninsula, the island of Sazan and an area 1 nautical mile (1,852 m) beyond the coast.
-Nature has been largely spared, as the island and peninsula were home to forbidden military bases during the Communist era.
+Established in 2010, it is the country's only marine park, stretching between land and sea, over the Karaburun peninsula, the island of Sazan and an area 1 nautical mile beyond the coast.
+Nature has been largely spared, since the island and peninsula were home to forbidden military bases during the Communist era.
 Still guarded by the army, the park is home to the Orikum archaeological site and numerous species of birds (144), mammals (at least 70), reptiles (36) and amphibians (11).
 Dolphins and the occasional sperm whale can be spotted here.
-It is also a breeding ground for two of the Mediterranean's most endangered marine species, the loggerhead turtle and the monk seal(Monachus monachus).
+It's also a breeding ground for the Mediterranean's 2 most endangered marine species, the loggerhead turtle and the monk seal(Monachus monachus).